How To Install R Packages From Command Line

 Understand Package Management In R

-Basically, these packages are just compressed files that must be unzipped and placed in the right location on your machine before you can use them in R.
+These packages are just compressed files that must be unzipped and placed in the right location on your machine before you can use them in R.

 This entire process happens automatically and does not require user intervention.
 Aside from the software itself, the R installation file includes about 30 default or recommended packages, where about seven are loaded into memory immediately once R is launched.